 Bo is a graduate of the University of Georgia Terry College of Business with a Bachelor of Business Administration.
 Bo currently resides in Atlanta with his wife Leah and two children Tripp and Lillie.
 He is an active member in Northside Methodist Church, GA Chamber of Commerce, Lovett True Blue Leadership Georgia (2006) and Piedmont Driving Club.

 Edens has held a variety of positions over nearly a decade in Georgia politics.
-He began his career as a young political staffer for former Gov. Sonny Perdue's successful re-election campaign.
+He began his career as a young political staffer for USDA Secretary Sonny Perdue's successful re-election campaign as Governor.
 He used that experience as a springboard to work with the Republican Governors Association on races across the country.
-Davis then became political director for former Georgia Senate Pro Tempore Eric Johnson's campaign for governor.
-Later in 2010, he became a key member of then-Congressman Nathan Deal's gubernatorial campaign.
-Upon Gov. Deal's election to office, Davis served on the transition team and was named as the Governor's local government liaison.
-Most recently, he served as a policy advisor for Gov. Deal, overseeing critical issues areas such as natural resources, transportation, economic development and agriculture.
+In 2010, he became a key member of then-Congressman Nathan Deal's gubernatorial campaign.
+Upon Gov. Deal's election to office, Davis served on the transition team and he served as a senior policy advisor for Gov. Deal, overseeing critical issues areas such as natural resources, transportation, economic development and agriculture.
 During his time in the Governor's Office, Davis developed policy, helped shepherd bills through the legislative process and became a trusted liaison for agency heads in those respective policy areas.

 Edens graduated from Emory University with a bachelor of arts in Political Science.
-He and his wife, Kirsten, are active at Capital City Club, Peachtree Presbyterian Church, and several other charitable organizations in Atlanta.
+He and his wife, Kirsten and their son are active at Capital City Club, Peachtree Presbyterian Church, and several other charitable organizations in Atlanta.
+When he is not influencing policy makers across the country, he enjoys hunting and fishing on his family’s pecan orchard in middle Georgia.

 Marci Rubensohn began her legislative career as an attorney for the Georgia Senate Research Office, providing legal and policy analysis of legislation coming before the Senate Judiciary Committee.
 Following her work with the Georgia Senate, she served as the Deputy Director of Government Relations with the Georgia Municipal Association, where she was responsible for lobbying the state legislature on behalf of the 550 members of GMA and for representing municipal utility systems at the Georgia Public Service Commission.
 Throughout her ten-year tenure at GMA, she developed legislative policy positions for the Association and cultivated strong relationships with both local and state elected officials.